-- Engaging in sexual activity with a partner once a week created a happiness equivalent of a $50,000 raise.
+- Engaging in sexual activity with a partner once a week created a happiness equivalent to a $50,000 raise.

-- A stable marriage with regular sexual activity boosted happiness to the tune of $100,000 a year.
+- Stable marriages with regular sexual activity boosted happiness to the tune of $100,000 a year.

 The Best Advice for Couples Simplified

 Let’s recap.
 What’s the best advice for couples?
 According to relational science, our personal experience, and a poll of 100+ couples, the best relationship advice ever is to make tiny love deposits into your relationship daily.
 These love-investments compound, generating exponential relationship growth and happiness.
 Truly, in relationships, the little things are the big things!